202306-NEA-DZ-FEW/team-five/README.md

 ## Project information

--   Project name: [Project name]
+-   Project name: Feed the Needy
--   Project description: [Project description]
+-   Project description: This website provides the means for users to donate in order to make an impact on the issue of hunger locally.
+It also provides educational information and pointers to further resources.
--   Technology used: Nextjs, TailwindCSS, i18next, Husky, Prettier, Eslint, Commitlinter (Conventional Commits)
+-   Technology used: Nextjs, TailwindCSS, i18next, Husky, Prettier, Eslint, Commitlinter,FireBase, Redux,Redux persist, Stripe
--   Team members: Member1, Member2, etc,
+-   Team members: Sidahmed Zine el Abidine Slikh - Mohamed Redha Tchoketch - Abdlehamid Serhan Ahmidat - Achraf Mehanneche - Melissa Sidisaid
--   Bootcamp: GIZ YE 2022
+-   Bootcamp: 202306-NEA-DZ-FEW 2023

 ## Installation